simpleidserver/SimpleIdServer/docs/documentation/uma20/protectresource.md

 }
 ```

 * Register a `client` client.
 An external client who is trying to access to the protected resource.
+This client has the permission to use the grant-type `uma-ticket` to get a Relying Party Token (RPT).

 ```
 new OAuthClient